 Same brand wedges give a consistent look and often better distance gapping as the material, grooves & face match.
 But this is not a strict rule & results must dictate wedge choice over brand.
 High handicappers should choose cavity back pitching & gap wedges but the choice of finish does not matter.

-Starting with brand many club fitters, including Nick Sherburne, founder at Club Champion, a Golf Digest 100 Best Clubfitter, believe you should have a consistent brand wedge set up.
+Starting with the brand many club fitters, including Nick Sherburne, founder at Club Champion, a Golf Digest 100 Best Clubfitter, believe you should have a consistent brand wedge set up.